 The 2016 updates to Community Plans will enhance the applicability of the community plan policies by focusing on specific community issues and eliminating those policies that relate to areas that have annexed to cities.

+Update and strengthen policies to provide increased attention to areas with low income communities and people of color to address inequities and disparities.

 Update policies to remove site specific references to areas that have been annexed to cities.

 Review policies for broader applicability and consider incorporating into other chapters of the Comprehensive plan rather than being site specific.

-Chapter Eleven – Implementation, Amendments, and Evaluation
+Chapter Eleven – Implementation, Amendments and Evaluation

-The 2016 update to the Implementation chapter will strengthen the link between the KCCP and the King County Strategic Plan through a set of metrics that will be based on measureable goal statements to be added to each chapter.
+The 2016 update to the Implementation, Amendments and Evaluation chapter will strengthen the link between the KCCP and the King County Strategic Plan through a set of metrics that will be based on measurable goal statements to be added to each chapter.

+Update and strengthen policies to provide increased attention to areas with low income communities and people of color to address inequities and disparities.

 Review and update metrics to monitor the progress of the KCCP toward achieving the Regional Growth Strategy.

+Consider adding metrics to monitor the performance of the KCCP in meeting the goals of the Growth Management Act.

+Work with the State Department of Commerce and, as necessary, the Growth Management Planning Council (GMPC) on possible changes to Buildable Lands Reports, including establishing measurable targets for each type of residential housing (e.g. single family, multifamily, and affordable housing).

+Work with the State Department of Commerce and, as necessary, the GMPC to ensure accuracy of Buildable Lands Reports by considering all factors that may prevent achieving growth targets.

+Glossary

+Update rural areas definitions (e.g. rural area, rural land, rural zoning, and rural cities).

 Area Zoning and Land Use Proposals

-West Hill (Motion 14221): Incorporate the subarea plan, which is expected to be completed by June 30, 2015.
+West Hill (Motion 14221): Incorporate the updated subarea plan (expected to be completed by June 30, 2015), which should include zoning and regulations that: address the historic wide gaps in equity of infrastructure investments and services; facilitate the revitalization of its neighborhoods, local economy, and quality of life of its residents; and have included outreach with the local community in their development.

 Fairwood (Motion 14276): Review land use designations and implementing zoning on parcels 3423059035, 3423059061, 3423059031, and 3423059034 and the surrounding area.